MenachemP2000/Advanced-System-Programing-Project/README.md

     ```
    npm install
     ```
-9. after that Run the following command to start the server:
+9. after that Run the following commands to start the servers:
     ```
    node server.js
     ```